makeshort/backend/README.md

 ### Authorization:

 Authorization is performed by the `AccessToken` in `Authorization` header.
 Access token issues for 30 minutes, and refreshs by `RefreshToken` in cookies.
 RefreshToken issues for 30 days.
+On logout refresh token adds to blacklist, and access token will never updated with this refresh token.

 ---